m-sokes/ComfyUI-Sokes-Nodes/README.md

 ComfyUI Sokes Nodes
 =======
-A small node suite for ComfyUI.
-Featuring the following:
+A small node suite for ComfyUI featuring the following:

 | Node | Description |
 | --- | --- |